 A gentle breeze came through the window.
 It was welcomed but gave me chills.
-Evander leaned in and gave me a kiss.
+Evander leaned in and kissed me.
 My hands pressed against his chest.
-They were supposed to push him away but instead my nails dug in deep.
+They were supposed to push him away, but instead, my nails dug in deep.
 My fingers quickly worked the buttons open as his mouth devoured mine.

 “Hold on.”
 I barely got out the words.

 I got up and made my way to the armoire.
 The idiot followed me.
 He couldn’t keep his hands off me.
 I’m not going to deny that it wasn’t what I wanted, but it wasn’t supposed to happen.
 I reached into the bottom of a black box and pulled out silk ropes.

 “This is going to be fun.”
 Evander’s raspy words caress my neck.

 I bound his hands and lead him back to the bed.
 He fought me for a minute, actually overpowering my tiny frame.
 All 6’4 of him pulls me under him.
 “Shit,” I thought.
 This wasn’t supposed to go this way.
 He wraps the ropes around me and traps me with more kisses.
 Ducking out of the ropes, I tie him to the bedpost.

 Mounted on top of him, I watched his eyes burning with a look that hadn’t filled them in years.
 I never imagined this amount of resentment.
 I should have left him on his rock with the little twit that thought the world of him.
 All my memories made it easier to leave him high and dry.

 “Where are you going?”
 He was out of breath.

 “I’ll be right back,” I said in my sweetest voice possible.